juruen/cavalieri/README.md

 #### service_like_any (const std::vector&lt;std::string> patterns)

-It forwards events which services match any of the given pattern.
+It forwards events whose services match any of the given pattern.
 This behaves just like *service_like* but it takes a list of patterns instead of a single one.

 #### state (const std::string state)

-It forwards events which state is set to *state*.
+It forwards events whose state is set to *state*.

 #### state_any (const std::vector&lt;std::string> states)

-It forwards events which state is any of *states*.
+It forwards events whose state is any of *states*.

 #### has_attribute (const std::string attribute)